Course: Health and Safety | Last Updates: 12th October 2015

 The research report, jointly funded by HSE, DfT and industry, examined a range of in-service trailers and trailed equipment to identify their braking performance, which was tested again after carrying out a service and adjustment.

-Most of the trailers failed to meet basic requirements – some even after adjustment.
+Most of the trailers failed to meet basic requirements – and some even after adjustment.

 The report also highlighted the business benefits from selecting and maintaining the right equipment and identifying the cost savings associated with good practice.